adamralph/bau/CONTRIBUTING.md

 All new features must be covered by acceptance tests in the `Bau.Test.Acceptance` project.

+Component tests are left to your discretion and are often not required but sometimes the committers may ask you to add some to the `Bau.Test.Component` project before accepting the new feature.

+Both acceptance and component tests should be worded as Given, When Then, (And, But) using natural language free of any implementation details.

+Unit tests are usually not required but feel free to add them to the `Bau.Test.Unit` project.
+Unit tests should be structured as Arrange, Act and Assert steps, labelled with comments.

 ## Spaces not Tabs

 Pull requests containing tabs will not be accepted.
 Make sure you set your editor to replace tabs with spaces.
 Indents for all file types should be 4 characters wide.